 - Community Highlight -

-browse this site Biking in Victoria is an easy and affordable way to get around town and is more convenient with the increasing amount of bike lanes.
+mes sources Biking in Victoria is an easy and affordable way to get around town and is more convenient with the increasing amount of bike lanes.
 Three new bike lanes on Vancouver Street, Harbour Road and Hillside/Quadra were approved in August and expected to start construction by the end of 2019.
 With this increase in people biking and investment into bike lanes, comes an increase in demand for secure parking spots for those bikes.
 The demand for bike spots is not being met.
 Secure bike parking in the downtown area comes at a fee of $1-$2 per visit but these spots are usually found all taken which then forces people to chain up their bikes to trees.
 With surveys and petitions going around to increase secure spots, the future of bike parking seems to be looking positive as more businesses put in plans to install bike racks.

 - Student Highlight -